- North America Presence

 3. B2B or B2C Software Company?

 B2B and Enterprise Software companies treat Brazil as a different market versus the rest of the countries in LATAM because their solutions have to be highly localized in Brazil, not just their language (Portuguese) but because of its bureaucratic legislations and heavy taxation policies that profoundly impact business processes in their solutions, from documentation to additional steps for shipping, accounting, importing, inventory, sales, etc. This is why local companies like Microsiga/Tous have dominated the local market.
-Solutions that are localized for Mexico, can be replicated more easily in other LATAM countries, which is not the case in Brazil.
+Nearshoring in Mexico offers Solutions that are localized and can be replicated more easily in other LATAM countries, which is not the case in Brazil.

 - The World Bank’s “ease of Doing Business” latest ranking of Mexico is #60, and Brazil is #124.
 The ranking evaluates regulations and local complexity, among other data (7)